 APPEAL

-Either the student or the instructor may request within fifteen (15) instructional days of a hearing panel decision, that the full Board hear an appeal from the decision, citing the material error(s) of process or procedure that affected the outcome by the hearing panel that would justify a new hearing.
+Either the student or the instructor may request within fifteen (15) instructional days of a hearing panel decision, that the full Board hear an appeal from the decision, citing the material error(s) of process or procedure that could have affected the outcome by the hearing panel that would justify a new hearing.
 Appeals of outcome are not permitted.
 The Board shall meet to consider such a request, but no voting member of the hearing panel shall be eligible to vote on granting a new hearing.
 Instead, alternate members shall replace those Board members who served on the hearing panel.
 If a majority of the full Board votes to accept the appeal, it shall proceed to hold a hearing in accordance with the hearing procedures above, again using alternate members in place of those who served on the hearing panel.
-The Board Chair shall serve as a non-voting moderator at the appeal hearing, and a two-thirds vote by secret ballot of the full Board shall be required to uphold the student's appeal and approve a change in grade.
+The Board Chair shall serve as a non-voting moderator at the appeal hearing, and a two-thirds vote by secret ballot of the full Board shall be required to uphold the student's appeal and approve a change in grade or to uphold the instructor’s appeal and approve a grade change to what was originally posted.
 A separate simple majority vote shall determine what the student's new grade shall be.

 The decision of the Board is final.